The Cityvet Family

 After completing my animal studies course while still in High School, it was clear that I wanted to pursue a career with animals; prompting me to complete a higher education towards Veterinary Nursing.

-My partner and I have recently built a house and live with our 5 chunky guinea pigs Daisy, Cookie, Willow, Rosie & Coco and a kitty called Rhain.
+My partner and I have recently built a house and live with our 5 chunky guinea pigs Daisy, Cookie, Willow, Rosie & Coco, a kitty called Rhain and a dog named Digga.

 Dr Thomas Thornton